wandergithub/To-do-list/README.md

 # To do list

-> This project is a simple to do list of tasks.
-Built using webpack.
+> This project is a simple to do list that allows the user follow up with their daily tasks with a minimalist design and complete functionality for adding, removing and check completed tasks.

 ## App screenshot